frederic-perez/AmE-dictionary/dictionary.md

 __Sweepstakes__ _Your Sweepstakes._
 __Sweet 16__ _sports_
 __T&A__
+__TOEFL__ (ToEFL) Test of English as a Foreign Language, is a standardized test to measure the English language ability of non-native speakers wishing to enroll in English-speaking universities.
 __T__ _v_ _His car shit the bed so he's going to have to T it._
 __Tea partyers__ :open_mouth:
 __Teamster__ _n_ :two::shit: